-Yet again in Paragraph 61A(6) ... where an asset deemed ceased to be used ... [because it was classified as asset held for sale] is brought into use by the person in a business of his in a basis period for any year of assessment after the basis period the asset is deemed sed to be used that person shall ceased to be used...that person shall be deemed to have incurred qualifying capital expenditure for that asset equal to its market value at the date it is brought into use for the purpose of that business.
+Yet again in Paragraph 61A(6) ... where an asset deemed ceased to be used ...[because it was classified as asset held for sale] is brought into use by the person in a business of his in a basis period for any year of assessment after the basis period the asset is deemed ceased to be used...that person shall be deemed to have incurred qualifying capital expenditure for that asset equal to its market value at the date it is brought into use for the purpose of that business.

 The above provision relates to assets initially classified as held for sale but later brought back into the same business.
-The intricacies involving assets held for sale will also be discussed in a later article in the case of DGIR v Teo Tuan Kwee (1998) MSTC 3648.
+The intricacies involving assets held for sale will also be discussed in a later article of the qualifying plant expenditure shall be taken to be the market value of the machinery or plant on the day the machinery or plant was so brought into use.